Tseung Kwan O: Neighbourhoods

 The development of Tseung Kwan O New Town commenced from the head of the original inlet, on reclaimed land in front of the original indigenous villages of Tseung Kwan O and Yau Yue Wan.
 The Po Lam neighbourhood is where the earliest developments in the new town could be found.
 Notably, Po Lam Estate (1988) was the first residential development in the area.
 Metro City Plaza, with its three phases surrounding the MTR terminus, remains the largest shopping mall in the new town.

 To the southeast of Po Lam lies the residential neighbourhood of Hang Hau.
 It was once a small market town that served the whole of Clear Water Bay Peninsula, and was also a hub for ship breaking industries.
 When the new town was developed, residents of Hang Hau Town were resited into the Hang Hau Town Resite Area at the neighbourhood's northern edge, known presently as Hang Hau Village.
 The reclaimed part of Hang Hau is now home to a number of residential developments as well as community facilities such as the District Hospital and Sai Kung District Council facilities.

 Tseung Kwan O Town Centre refers to the area to the south of Po Lam, southwest of Hang Hau and east of Tiu Keng Leng.
 Centered on MTR Tseung Kwan O station, this is the major growth area in the new town where new residential developments are being built.
 The development of the town centre commenced with the construction of Sheung Tak Estate in 1998.
 It has since been extended southwards to the shoreline of Junk Bay.
 Early private residential developments in the area include Sun Hung Kai Properties' Park Central (2002) and The Wings (2012), and Nan Fung Group's Tseung Kwan O Plaza (2004).

-Tiu Keng Leng (formerly Rennie's Mill) was once a cottage area housing refugees who settled in Hong Kong after Kuomintang's defeat in the Chinese Civil War.
+Tiu Keng Leng (formerly Rennie's Mill) was once a cottage area housing refugees who settled in Hong Kong after the Kuomintang's defeat in the Chinese Civil War.
 The refugee village was cleared before the handover.
 It has since been redeveloped into a mid-size high-rise residential neighbourhood.